Manora Oil Field, Thailand

 Two wells, Manora-2 and Manora-3, were drilled in 2010 to appraise the field.
 The wells successfully encountered hydrocarbons.

-Pearl Energy commenced drilling of the Manora-4 well in October 2010.
+Pearl Energy (the former operator) began drilling of the Manora-4 well in October 2010.
 The well was directionally drilled to a measured depth of 3,475m by the Emerald Driller jack-up rig.

 Development of the Manora oil field

-The platform will be connected to a floating storage and offtake vessel (FSO) by a pipeline.
-The FSO will be moored at a Catenary Anchor Leg Mooring (CALM) Buoy.
+The platform is connected to a leased floating storage and offloading (FSO) vessel by a subsea pipeline.
+The FSO is moored with a catenary anchor leg mooring (CALM) buoy.